wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Widgets/Picker-Links.md

 * [2018-ReLaXed #Project#](https://github.com/RelaxedJS/ReLaXed): ReLaXed is a tool which creates PDF documents interactively using HTML or Pug (a shorthand for HTML).

+- [Countable #Project#](https://github.com/RadLikeWhoa/Countable/blob/master/README.md): Countable is a JavaScript function to add live paragraph-, word- and character-counting to an HTML element.

 ---